 Wind River Tiny Homes offers both standard and custom tiny homes.
 Their Level 1 Bungalow model features traditional craftsman finishes inside and out, including wooden siding and shakes on the exterior.
 Inside, you’ll find a loft, bookcase, stovetop, refrigerator, composting toilet, shower and a manual clothes washer.
 It’s really everything you need to live comfortably.

 Learn more about how to accomplish craftsman finishes here.

 The Caboose, manufactured by Wheelhaus, stays true to its namesake.
 The 400 sq. ft. footprint, with a 120 sq. ft. loft, resembles a train’s caboose, with sleeping room for up to six people.
-With its mountain cabin vibe, modern appliances and judicious use of space, this tiny home feels big without being overwhelming.
-And if you’d like to try it out yourself, you can spend a night in one of these tiny homes at the Fireside Resort in Jackson Hole, Wyoming.
+With its mountain cabin vibe, modern appliances and judicious use of space.
+And if you’d like to try it out yourself, you can spend a night in one of these small cabins at the Fireside Resort in Jackson Hole, Wyoming.

 The Arado, built under the Weehouse moniker by Alchemy Architects, is truly ahead of its time.
 Completed in 2003, it blends seamlessly into its Minnesota prairie lot.
 With floor-to-ceiling windows on both sides of the rugged, 365-square-foot structure, its occupants are one with the rolling landscape.

 Tumbleweed Tiny House Company‘s Cypress model is one of their most popular to date.
 Full of windows with an interesting roof pattern, it stays true to the tiny house motto of small living and portability (it’s a RIVA-certified travel trailer).
 The modest interior finishes give it a cabin-y vibe, while still packing a lot of versatility into its 20-ft.-long frame.